astropenguin/vipar/readme.md

     - we recommend to use CASA >= 4.5.0

 In the case of Mac OSX El Capitan, FITS I/O package `pyfits` is not included in CASA 4.6.0.
-This is a bug and reported to CASA developers by sending a ticket to ALMA Helpdesk.
+This is a bug and I reported to CASA developers by sending a ticket to ALMA Helpdesk.
 So please use Vipar with CASA < 4.6.0 for a while.

 ## Installation